-(New York, NY) — Today federal court monitors released a report (PDF) tracking metropolitan Atlanta’s progress in reforming the child welfare system of DeKalb and Fulton Counties, an effort spurred by national advocacy group Children’s Rights known as the Kenny A. lawsuit.
+(New York, NY) — Today federal court monitors released a (PDF) tracking metropolitan Atlanta’s progress in reforming the child welfare system of DeKalb and Fulton Counties, an effort spurred by national advocacy group Children’s Rights known as the Kenny A. lawsuit.
 In response to the report, covering the first half of 2012, Ira Lustbader, associate director of Children’s Rights, issued this statement:

 “The Division of Family and Children Services (DFCS) has sustained vital improvements to ensure kids are adopted quickly and help siblings stay connected in foster care, but we continue to be concerned about the safety of Atlanta’s kids.
 The agency must take immediate steps to rectify rising caseloads, especially for the child protective services workers who investigate reports of child abuse.